 “Playfully Subversive: the Many Roles of Adaptation in Making Games at the UCLA Game Lab.”
 Mediascape, Fall 2014.

 “Movies in the Gameworld: Revisiting the Video Game Cutscene and Its Temporal Implications.”
-In The Game Culture Reader, ed.
+In The Game Culture Reader, eds.
 Jason Thompson and Marc Ouellette.
 Cambridge Scholars Publishing.
 2013.

 “Biomechanics” and “Gestural Interfaces.”
-In Encyclopedia of Video Games: The Culture, Technology, and Art of Gaming.
+In Encyclopedia of Video Games: The Culture, Technology, and Art of Gaming, ed.
+Mark J.P.
+Wolf.
 Greenwood/ABC-CLIO.
 2012.

 “‘This is an Adventure’: The Life Aquatic with Steve Zissou and the Spectacle of Nature Documentary.”
 New Review of Film and Television Studies 10, no. 1 (March 2012).

 “Video Games: The State of the Field – A Discussion with Steve Mamber, Peter Lunenfeld, and Eddo Stern.”
 Roundtable discussion in Mediascape, Winter 2012.

 “Towards a New Genre of Video Game Play.”
 Video essay with Drew Morton and Jennifer Porst.
 Mediascape, Fall 2009.

 “Scholars on the Subject of Genre in Contemporary Cinema and Media Studies.”
 Roundtable discussion in Mediascape, Fall 2009.